pkivolowitz/CSC4730-Fall-2023/projects/p7/README.md

 * `UnMap()` as the name implies, is like `free()`.

-Apple does not support pthreads' own semaphores for reasons that are unknown.
+Apple does not support pthreads' own semaphores for reasons that are known only to them.
 Instead you must use named semaphores via `sem_open()` and `sem_closed()`.
 Initializing these and taking them down is the job of the parent.
-The child just needs to open and close them.
+The child just needs to open, use and close them.

 ## **WARNING WARNING WARNING**

-The named semaphores and named shared memory regions are managed by the kernel.
-If you do not initialize them correct and especially do not clean them up correctly, **you will have to reboot your machine (Mac) or restart WSL (Windows).**
+**The named semaphores and named shared memory regions are managed by the kernel.
+If you do not initialize them correct and especially do not clean them up correctly, you will have to reboot your machine (Mac) or restart WSL (Windows).**

 In developing this project, I myself had to reboot my Mac about a dozen times and I had a clue about what I was doing.